 Taking the role of the ‘Cloud God’, it is your task to ensure that all of the pilgrims make it safely to the exit within each of the levels whilst avoiding obstacles and collecting various items along the way.
 That’s about as deep as the story gets if I’m honest.
 As you complete a level, you will receive a score based on how many people were saved and how many collectables you have managed to command the pilgrims to collect on their journey to the exit.

-The game reminded me a lot of Lemmings in a way, in that the pilgrims are on a constant walk cycle which can’t be stopped – you can make them jump between the various depth layers and there are instances where you can make them jump backwards and proceed to walk in the opposite direction – but that’s the most control you will have over this little guys.
+The game reminded me a lot of Lemmings in a way, in that the pilgrims are on a constant walk cycle that can’t be stopped – you can make them jump between the various depth layers and there are instances where you can make them jump backwards and proceed to walk in the opposite direction – but that’s the most control you will have over this little guys.
 The multiple layers are where the strategy comes in as enemies patrol the plains as well and if the pilgrims come into contact with them then it usually ends up in death.
 So, you must work out where you need to make them jump or progress to another layer so that they don’t accidentally become the difference between gold and silver on the completion screen!

 The controls are about as simple as you can get for a VR game – you don’t control the pilgrims, as advised above, you control the Cloud God who is gracefully floating above the various 2d layers.
 You have a button to swap between layers and a button for jump – but the jump isn’t for you.
 As you look around, if you move the Cloud God into the vicinity of a pilgrim then you will see a stretched-out line – similar to the one in Angry Birds when you pull them back – if you hit the jump button (X) then the pilgrim you were locked onto will jump in the direction of the stretch mark.
 With this in mind, you can make them jump a little, a lot or even backwards.